 If you like red lipsticks, then this is a worthwhile investment.
 It’s incredible.

 11. Colour Chameleon in Amber Haze

-Although, I’m not obsessed with the colour.
+Having said that, I’m not obsessed with the colour.
 It’s perhaps a little on the dark side for me in terms of shimmers and I think this particular shade would complement darker skin tones more.

-But that’s nothing against the product, it’s really good; it’s just not quite me.
+But that’s nothing against the product.
+It’s really good; it’s just not quite me.